-During 2022, the products within the Insurance Technical Guidelines (FTR) to be underwritten were loss of income insurance, hospitalization cover and compensation for miscellaneous financial loss.
-As the Company is still building its insurance portfolio, for 2022 the only products underwritten in the Company's portfolio were loss of income insurance.
+During 2023, the products within the Insurance Technical Guidelines (FTR) to be underwritten were loss of income insurance, hospitalization cover compensation for miscellaneous financial loss, medical expenses and property insurance.

-During 2022 the Company underwrote business in Denmark, Finland, Germany, Ireland, Lithuania, Norway, Sweden and UK.
+During 2023 the Company underwrote business in Denmark, Finland, Germany, Ireland, Lithuania, Norway, Sweden and UK.
 The material geographic regions are considered to be Denmark and Sweden.